photoprism/photoprism-docs/docs/developer-guide/index.md

 Follow us on [Twitter](https://twitter.com/photoprism_app) or join our [Community Chat](https://gitter.im/browseyourlife/community) to get regular updates, connect with other contributors, and discuss your ideas.
 Our [Code of Conduct](https://photoprism.app/code-of-conduct) explains the "dos and don’ts."

+!!! note ""
+    Don't use GitHub Issues if you have a [general question](https://github.com/photoprism/photoprism/discussions), [need help](https://photoprism.app/contact), or an issue has not (yet) been clearly identified.

 ## Reporting Bugs ##

 Before reporting a bug, please use our [Troubleshooting Checklists](../getting-started/troubleshooting/index.md)